hermh4cks/Write-ups/Portswigger/8.File_Upload_Vulns/WebShell_Extension_Blacklist_Bypass-Apache.md

 # 2 upload a new .htaccess file to load a directory-specific configuration for /files/avatars/

-I will create a new file on my computer and call it .htaccess and it will contain the following directive to execute any .hacked file exetensions as PHP files.
+I will create a new file on the server and call it .htaccess and it will contain the following directive to execute any .hacked file exetensions as PHP files.

 ```
 AddType application/x-httpd-php .hacked